jenkinsci/jenkinsfile-runner/CONTRIBUTING.md

 The build flow for Jenkinsfile Runner is built around Maven and Docker.

-Run `mvn clean package` for the project to be just built and `mvn clean package -Denvironment=test` for the project to be built and the integration tests, based on the [Jenkinsfile Runner Test Framework](https://github.com/jenkinsci/jenkinsfile-runner-test-framework), to be launched.
+Run `mvn clean package` for the project to be just built and `mvn clean package -Denvironment=test` for the project to be built and the integration tests to be launched, which are based on the [Jenkinsfile Runner Test Framework](https://github.com/jenkinsci/jenkinsfile-runner-test-framework).

 This will generate an assembly artifact through the `appassembler-maven-plugin` that can be configured and used to run Jenkinsfiles.
 In case you are interested in generating a Docker image containing both the assembly and the configuration, see [DOCKER.md](DOCKER.md).